Stapel is an LFS based linux distribution, which contains:

 Change, update and rebuild stapel

-Stapel image needs to be updated time to time to update ansible or when new version of LFS is available.
+Stapel image periodically needs to be updated to actualize ansible or when new version of LFS is available.

 - Make necessary changes to build instructions in